Madaar49/WASH-survey-Data-Analysis-needs-assessment-/how-to-use.md

 Below you can find the details of the dashboard.It also serves as a guide on how to navigate and use the water point ArcGIS Dashboard effectively.

 ### Accessing the Dashboard
-The dashboard can be accessed at the [website](https://gbondo-am.github.io).
+The dashboard can be accessed is hosted by the [The Africa GeoPortal](https://www.africageoportal.com).
+It can be accessed at [Sierra Leone water points Dashboard](https://africageoportal.maps.arcgis.com/apps/dashboards/912c78bb3e644e31a9976f847a4fd51a).

 ### Choice of design and data displayed
 I wanted to create a design as minimal as possible, but shows important information.
 I decided to display 5 fields which can be updated based on query.